Mahatma Gandhi lesson: Simple but not simplistic

 For regions faced with the existentialist threat from forces of neo-colonialism, especially in the Global South, non-cooperation with the perpetrators of injustice, unfairness and oppression while showing them love, compassion and the worthiness of peace could be Gandhi’s message to victims of such unfortunate situations.

-Dr. Ombongi holds a PhD from the University of Cambridge, UK, MPhil from JawaharLal Nehru University, India, and BA & MA from the University of Nairobi, Kenya.
+Dr Ombongi holds a PhD from the University of Cambridge, UK, an MPhil from JawaharLal Nehru University, India, and a BA & MA from the University of Nairobi, Kenya.
 Currently, he is the Associate Dean, Research & Postgraduate Studies, Faculty of Arts & Social Sciences, University of Nairobi, Kenya.